goopypanther/uvc_hepa_air_purifier/README.md

 The supplied gerber zip file is submittable to JLCPCB/OSHPARK or other PCB fabhouse.
 It is important that the AC series capacitors are at least class X1 to prevent blown fuses or fire.
 Take care when testing this circuit, the outputs float and may have a 120VAC potential to ground so don't touch it!
 It may also destroy non-isolated oscilloscopes or other ground-referenced test equipment.
 UVC light is dangerous to the eyes and causes skin cancer, damages plastic and will even kill houseplants with sufficient exposure.
 Don't stare at the bulb, only run open-air tests briefly and preferably view it through the screen of a digital camera or UV filtered glasses.

+Total 3D printing time on my ender 3 with 20% infill was about 75 hours and used approximately 500g of filament.

 Coat innermost surfaces of Bottom Cap with TiO paint, as well as outer surfaces of Upper and Lower Baffle and inner surfaces of Baffle Cap.

 For ease of construction build the Internal Baffle Assembly first and glue aluminum foil to its inner surface.
 Then assemble into Top Cap.